jonasseglare/hotswap-dcevm-clojure-demo/README.md

 # hotswap-dcevm-clojure-demo

-To try out Hotswap-agent and DCEVM with Clojure, so that we can reload freshly compiled Java code without restarting the REPL.
+To try out Hotswap-agent and DCEVM with Clojure, so that we can reload freshly compiled Java classes without restarting the REPL.
+This is useful when developing mixed codebases with both Clojure and Java: We might have a REPL running and then we edit a java file that we compile using `lein javac`.
+Normally, we would have to restart the repl in order for those changes to be visible, but with DCEVM and hotswap-agent, the recompile class file is automatically imported without having to restart the REPL.

 ## Usage